 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. properly addressed? pilot test (10 prototypes of retrofitted cells are running in Line 3) ALBRAS expects to reach an Anode Effect Frequency of 0.05 anode effects per cell per day and an Anode Effect Duration of 3 minutes after the complete implementation of the project activity.
-However, the statistic and the conservative approach was not evidenced.
-DNV request more information about that.
+Final Concl.
 B.5.
 Calculation of GHG Emission Reductions - Baseline emissions It is assessed whether the baseline emissions are stated according to the methodology and whether the argumentation for the choice of default factors and values - where applicable - is justified.
-B.5.1.
+Total state of the B.5.1.
 Are the calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR Yes, on PDD and on ALBRAS emission reduction spreadsheet.
 Baseline emissions due to mitigation of anode effect in the aluminium smelting pots of ALBRAS are calculated considering the anode effect frequency and anode effect duration for the period of 01 March 2004 to 31 March 2005, when ALBRAS reach stability in anode effect mitigation.
-These figures were treated statistically as established by AM0030 considering 95% confidence interval (applying a Student's t- distribution) and the results was an average ОК
+These figures were treated statistically as established by AM0030 (version 01) considering 95% confidence interval (applying a Student's t-distribution) and the results was an average AEF of 0.208 with confidence interval 0.204 - 0.213 and an average of 4.641 sec AED with confidence interval 4.581 - 4.700.
+The baseline emission consider also the slope coefficient measured in May 2006 through FTIR methodology, and was calculated according the US EPA Protocol for PCF monitoring /18/ and Calculation of IPCC Tier OK